-There are no related parties which either control or significantly influence the decisions and operations of Henlow Church of England Academy, though it works with Henlow Church of England Academy PTA in the pursuit of charitable activities and general fundraising activities.
+There are no related parties which control the decisions and operations of Henlow Church of England Academy, though it works with Henlow Church of England Academy PTA in the pursuit of charitable activities and general fundraising activities.
 The School works closely with the Diocese of St Albans to support the delivery of educational services to Church schools at a time when education is going through a period of rapid change.
+The Diocese does have significant influence over certain operations of the Academy because it owns a long leasehold title to the property from which the Academy operates.
+The holds Academy a license to occupy the premises on a rolling two year basis and has freedom to operate in accordance with this license.